Learning-Augmented Robust Algorithmic Recourse: Learning-Augmented Framework

+\begin{proof}[Proof Sketch] We provide a sketch of the proof for the case of $\beta=1$ (i.e., for optimal robustness), and defer the full proof and the analysis of the case of $\beta=0$ (i.e., for optimal consistency) to Appendix~\ref{sec:theory-main-result-proof}.

-We next describe the optimality guarantee of Algorithm~\ref{alg:l1-linf}.
-We defer the full proof to Appendix~\ref{sec:theory-appx}. \begin{theorem} If $f_\theta$ is a generalized linear model, then Algorithm~\ref{alg:l1-linf} returns a robust recourse $\newx \in \arg \min_{x\in \mathcal{X}}~\max_{\newtheta\in \Theta_\alpha} J(x,\newtheta)$ in polynomial time. \end{theorem} \begin{proof}[Proof Sketch] We start with Observation~\ref{obs:optimization}, which points out that we can assume $J(x', \theta')$ is a function only of the cost $\|x'- \xz\|_1$ of $x'$ and its inner product $x'\cdot \theta'$ with its worst-case (adversarial) model, $\theta'$.
+We start with Observation~\ref{obs:optimization}, which points out that we can assume $J(x', \theta')$ is a function only of the cost $\|x'- \xz\|_1$ of $x'$ and its inner product with its worst-case (adversarial) model, $x'\cdot \theta'$.
 Specifically, it is a linear increasing function of the former and a convex decreasing function of the latter.
 Using this observation, we view the problem as choosing a recourse $x'$ and suffering a cost of $\|x'- \xz\|_1$, aiming to maximize $x'\cdot \theta'$, and an adversary then chooses $\theta'$ aiming to minimize this inner product.
 The actual form of $J(\cdot)$ determines the extent to which we may want to trade off the cost of recourse $x'$ for an increase in the inner product, but the convexity with respect to the inner product suggests a decreasing marginal gain with respect to the latter.

 To better understand the structure of the adversarial response, Lemma~\ref{lem:adversary} shows that for any given recourse $x$, the adversarial model $\newtheta$ is essentially equal to $\thetaz-\alpha\cdot \sign(x)$.
-In other words, it shifts each coordinate $i$ by $\alpha$ (the maximum shift that it is allowed while remaining within $\Theta_\alpha$), and the direction is determined by whether $x[i]$ is positive or negative.
+In other words, the adversary shifts each coordinate $i$ by $\alpha$ (the maximum shift that is allowed while remaining within $\Theta_\alpha$), and the direction is determined by whether $x[i]$ is positive or negative.
 As a result, we can assume that the adversarial choice of $\theta'$ for each dimension $i$ is always either $\thetaz+\alpha$ or $\thetaz-\alpha$.
 This also allows us to partition $\mathcal{X}$, the space of all possible recourses, into regions that would face the same adversary.
 Specifically, if $x$ and $x'$ are such that $\sign(x)=\sign(x')$, then their worst-case model is the same.